 Also known as the spring core, this is the main bulk or body of the interior which provides support while sleeping.
 A spring mattress is made up of hundreds or sometimes thousands of steel springs, also known as coil springs, or coils.
 There are various factors to consider within this layer which all combine to determine whether it’s a firm or soft and whether it’s an expensive or cheap mattress; such factors include (but not limited to) the gauge and count, which we will discuss in detail further on.

 The fabric cover (or Ticking) is what encases the whole mattress, i.e., the comfort and support layers.
 This encasing can come in all colors and patterns and is mostly made with polyester yarns.
 The most expensive mattress may have ticking containing a combination of polyester with rayon, cotton, silk, or wool.

-Due to popularity and established a foothold in the market, they are widely available to buy online and in most retailers.
-Almost every showroom you attend will have the most extensive selection of spring as opposed to any other types.
+Due to their popularity and established foothold in the market, they are widely available to buy online and in most retailers.
+Almost every showroom you attend will have the most extensive selection of spring as opposed to any other type.
 However, in our opinion, the best place for buying a mattress is online as they are usually far cheaper than from a showroom.

 As they have been around the longest, many people tend to stick with what they know.
 The spring mattress is well known across the globe and has been sufficing for centuries.

 They are usually less expensive in comparison to other types of similar sizes; there is also varied price range available from as low as $150 to $10,000+, so something there for everyone.
 In fact, 70% of people we surveyed shows that the most common reason for the popularity is because of the low price and readily available abundant choice.

 Like the latex or memory foam, you can find these available in different firmness levels to suit your preference.
 If you ever see a figure for the coil gauge, that’s what defines the firmness; a lower coil gauge means firm, whereas a higher coil gauge means soft.